jodogne/OrthancContributed/Plugins/README.md

 ## General information

-Orthanc plugins must use the [plugin SDK](https://code.google.com/p/orthanc/source/browse/Plugins/OrthancCPlugin/OrthancCPlugin.h) and must be written in C or C++.
+Orthanc plugins must use the [plugin SDK](https://code.google.com/p/orthanc/source/browse/Plugins/Include/OrthancCPlugin.h) and must be written in C or C++.
 They must also fullfil the terms of the [GPLv3 license](http://www.gnu.org/licenses/quick-guide-gplv3.en.html).
 Sample code for plugins can be found [in the official Orthanc repository](https://code.google.com/p/orthanc/source/browse/?name=default#hg%2FPlugins%2FSamples) (in the `Plugins/Samples` folder of the `plugins` branch).
+A tutorial showing how to implement a basic WADO server is [available on CodeProject](http://codeproject.com/Articles/797118/Implementing-a-WADO-Server-using-Orthanc).

 ## Database